outdreamer/build-a-cure-1/docs/tasks/analysis_type_definitions.md

             	      - whats the possible causative impact of measurements & application of specific knowledge on other systems
             	      - whats the possibility that every rule we take as certain is a false similarity, false correlation, or other false object

+        - find objects, sub-interfaces & concepts in a problem system

+          - example: for a password system, relevant basic objects & concepts include:
+            - 'memory access patterns' as retrieving a memory has patterns just like retrieving a password from browser storage has patterns or typing someone else's password has patterns
+            - 'memory limits' meaning that a memory has more limits on memorable passwords than browser stored passwords or an experienced hacker
+            - 'augmentation' meaning password salts
+            - 'validation' meaning hash check patterns
+            - 'generation' meaning the rules used to generate different types of password (like how passcodes typically have repeated patterns) & the enforced rules to limit passwords (requiring special char types that are usually positioned together if manually generated)
+            - 'reverse computation requirements', meaning the cost of rainbow tables and other tools to reduce computation time

+            - these objects can be generated with standard system objects/functions/attributes (limits, patterns, core operations like reverse and high-level operations like generate/validate) applied to password system objects/functions/attributes (password rules, char limits)

+            - identifying interface objects in a security problem space system:

+              - identify contexts (default permissions, information-event-function sets) likelier to incentivize exploits
+                - identify adjacent preceding contexts or objects of exploits to prevent exploit contexts from developing

+              - identify structures of systems enabling exploits to apply more security or analysis to similar structures
+                - identify intersections (edge conditions) or sets (anomaly chains) likely to be exploit opportunities or allow them to develop
+                - identify malicious intents that look like positive intents (false similarities)
+                - identify function sequences that have gaps in enforcement/injection points, or can be called for malicious purposes because the entire chain is abstract or the pieces being tested are abstract/neutral
+                  - identify functions that can be called outside of intended justified contexts

+              - identify distortion functions & approved ranges of distortion structures (like combined distortions, distortion sequences, etc)

+              - identify positions in a system where movement toward malicious or neutral intent positions is possible/incentivized

+              - identify system objects & concepts (expectations vs. intents, side effects, errors, potential, rule enforcement, assumptions, access, randomness, request patterns/sets, false/accidental similarities/differences, pre-approved workflows & request sets) relevant for finding exploit opportunities

+              - identify specific objects relevant to exploit opportunities for a system

   - answers questions like:
     - what are the problems (inefficiencies, conflicts, mismatches) in this system
     - what solutions are associated with this problem type